Katherine Heigl Shares Photos of Her Weight Loss Almost 14 Months After Birth of Son Joshua

 Heigl said she had a vacation at the beach to look forward to, as well as a job on Suits — both being motivators for the actress to get back into shape as well as “my deep desire to feel fit, strong and sexy.”

-The former Grey’s Anatomy star said she was looking forward to doing “a deep dive search for the ab muscles” that are currently “buried under that belly somewhere!”
+The former Grey’s Anatomy star said she was also motivated to do “a deep dive search for the ab muscles” that are currently “buried under that belly somewhere!”

-RELATED VIDEO: Katherine Heigl Opens Up About Losing Her Baby Weight: ‘[I] Respect My Body’s Needs’

-Heigl shared a few tips with her followers as to apps and challenges that helped her on her journey, including the Bikini Body Guide challenge by A8ustralian trainer Kayla Itsine and the Sweat app.
+Heigl said she followed the Bikini Body Guide program by Australian trainer Kayla Itsines, and the Sweat app.

 Heigl isn’t the only actress sharing their health journeys after having a baby.
 Blake Lively opened up about losing 61 lbs. after 14 months of training.